-With almost half of all SMBs leaving the success of their digital marketing efforts to chance, we decided to put together a thorough guide on how SMBs can measure their digital marketing ROI.
+With almost half of all SMBs leaving the success of their digital marketing efforts to chance, we decided to put together a comprehensive guide on how SMBs can measure their digital marketing ROI.
 Our guide will cover everything you need to about SMB digital marketing ROI including:

-- The basics of digital marketing ROI.
+- The Basics of Digital Marketing ROI.

 - Common mistakes SMBs make when trying to measure ROI.

 - How to setup conversion tracking for your paid marketing campaigns.

 - How to track organic conversions with Google Analytics.

 - Call tracking best practices.